MooketsiNoko/morning-brief/README.md

 # Morning Brief AI

-A personal morning assistant that pulls live news and sports scores, generates an AI-written daily digest in your tone, and curates a mood-matched playlist — all in one run.
+A fun Gen Z styled personal morning assistant that pulls live news and sports scores, generates an AI-written daily digest in your tone, and curates a mood-matched playlist — all in one run.